SereneCai/mean-course/README.md

 - Editing posts
 - Deleting unwanted posts
 - Paginator
+- User Signup, Login and Logout features
-- User authentication
+- User authentication (JWT)

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.4.

 ## Live Preview

 The application have been deployed on AWS.
-Click [here](http://nodeangular-env.eba-r2jxwpmj.us-east-2.elasticbeanstalk.com)to have a look!
+Click [here](http://nodeangular-env.eba-r2jxwpmj.us-east-2.elasticbeanstalk.com) to have a look!

 ## Development server